vindolin/flashair_sync/README.rst

                             How many seconds between directory polls (default is 1).
       -i, --initial_sync    Copy all files that are new or changed to the card on program start, also delete all files on the card which are not in the current directory.
+Without this switch only files that are new/modified/deleted after the program start are synced.